 Leases under which substantially all of the risks and rewards of ownership are not transferred to the Group are classified as operating leases.
 Payments made under operating leases are charged against income on a straight-line basis over the period of the lease.
-Impairment of nonfinancial assets

-Financial assets
+3.9 Financial assets